The new version of FiLMiC Pro offers video switching and simultaneous record of multiple cameras.

 And here's where the new FiLMiC Pro turns things up to 11, literally.
 Apple invited FiLMiC Pro to the Steve Jobs Theater to highlight an upcoming build of the app, which gives mobile filmmakers some game-changing new features.
 Now a cinematographer will be able to not only switch between shots in real-time from all four cameras (including the Selfie camera) but will have a kind of video switcher to see each image and choose it with a simple touch of the screen.
 There's also a refined director's viewfinder, which will enable users to zoom into each focal length from the SuperWide camera to the 2x telephoto, all while recording at 4K at 60fps.

-FiLMiC Pro also has a nifty picture in picture (PiP) option, which will give documentarians a unique perspective for interviews with two separate cameras recording streams at the same time, with the shooter also having the option to switch between the two in the frame.
-I was gobsmacked by this.
+FiLMiC Pro also has a nifty picture in picture (PiP) option, which will give documentarians a unique perspective for interviews with two separate cameras recording streams at the same time as discreet files.
+According to FiLMiC, If using the selfie camera as one of the camera selections, then the video can be composited together with an inset for the selfie camera or can be recorded as discreet files.
+The current Apple API for this feature supports up to 1080p video when recording with multi-cam.
+That's something Apple didn't mention in the presentation, but still, I was gobsmacked by this.
 Mobile filmmakers can now shoot twice as much footage, reducing their set times.
 That's just wild.
 The new version of FiLMiC Pro will be available later this year.

 One thing is certain, I'm sure all the lens manufacturers, including Moment, are burning the midnight oil to redesign their product lines to take advantage of how Apple is changing the game.
 It certainly means that we're going to have to buy all those lenses again.
 But will we mind?
 I doubt it.
 We're pretty used to buying new cases and lenses when the iPhone gets redesigned.